nachoramirez/nike/README.md

 ## Nike Ecommerce frontent

-A frontent Ecommerce for nike snikkers and shoes, this app uses Redux for the data management of the products and the shopping cart
+A frontent Ecommerce for nike snikkers and shoes, This app uses Redux for the data management of the products and the shopping cart.

 ## Screenshot